OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

-# OpenChain Telecommunications Group SBOM Specification [Draft v 1.0]
+# OpenChain Telco SBOM specification [Draft v 1.0]

 ## 1. Scope

-This document aims to outline certain requirements related to how an entity creates, delivers, and consumes Software Bill of Materials (SBOM), so that entities that produce and/or consume SBOMs that conform to this specification can ensure repeatability and streamlining of tools and processes for generating and consuming SBOMs. *Please Note* that this specification does not require a conforming entity to adopt OpenChain (in any version) but doing so is greatly encouraged.
+This document “OpenChain Telco SBOM specification” aims to outline certain requirements related to how an entity creates, delivers, and consumes Software Bill of Materials (SBOM), so that entities that produce and/or consume SBOMs that conform to this specification can ensure repeatability and streamlining of tools and processes for generating and consuming SBOMs. *Please Note* that this specification does not require a conforming entity to adopt OpenChain (in any version) but doing so is greatly encouraged.

 Conformance to this specification is done on a per SBOM level: an entity can adopt the specification as its sole way of delivering SBOMs but it’s the individual SBOM that is conformant to the specification, not the entity that provides the SBOM.
+An SBOM conformant to this specification is called a “Telco SBOM”

 Releasing SBOMs conforming to this specification does not preclude an entity from also delivering SBOMs for the same software in alternate ways or formats, but those SBOMs are not conformant to the specification, thus neither an entity nor a software product is conformant to the specification as only the SBOM can be conformant to the specification.